Demvok/LikeBot/README.md

 - add task's runs and events clearup on delete
 - add neccessary filtering on db loading, not loading all and filtering
 - add timestamp for task

-- ensure views on posts correct counting
+- add task status change on crash

 - fix multiple palette import, only once needed